twoentartian/DFL/README.md

 	- [Keys generator](https://github.com/twoentartian/DFL/blob/main/bin/tool/generate_node_address.cpp): to generate private keys and public keys.
 These keys will be used in the configuration file.

 4. Compile your own "reputation algorithm", which will define the way of updating ML models and updating the other nodes' reputation.
 This implementation is critical for different dataset distribution, malicious ratio situations.
 We provide four sample "reputation algorithm" [here](https://github.com/twoentartian/DFL/tree/main/bin/reputation_sdk/sample).
-We will write a tutorial to explain the reputation implementation in the future(hopefully).

 5. Run DFL executable, it should provide a sample configuration file for you.